 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Education Professor tend to value Independence, Relationships, and Working Conditions.
+Compared to most people, those working as an Education Professor tend to value Relationships, Independence, and Achievement.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Education Professors must consistently demonstrate qualities such as analytical thinking, achievement/effort, and initiative.

 Below, you'll find a list of qualities typically required of Education Professors, ranked by importance:

 Many Education Professors have earned a graduate degree.
 For example, they may require a master's degree, and some require a doctoral degree, such as a Ph.D., M.D., or J.D..

 Education Professors may need some on-the-job training, but most candidates will already have the required skills, knowledge, work-related experience, and/or training.

 Education Professors may benefit from understanding of specialized subject areas, such as education and training, psychology, or sociology and anthropology knowledge.

 The list below shows several areas in which most Education Professors might want to build proficiency, ranked by importance.